 The UK officially left the EU on 1st January 2021 and it should be obvious by now that things aren’t the same, especially when it comes to packaging.
 There have been a few changes that you need to be aware of.

 The end of the Brexit transition period has triggered several product labelling changes, which have taken place regardless of UK-EU trade deal negotiations.

-There have been a number of general packaging labelling changes, and some that have remained the same, i.e. on the label, a free telephone number or other appropriate means of communication (internet, e-mail address, postal address) should be indicated in order to allow the purchaser to obtain certain information in addition to the mandatory particulars.
+There have been a number of general packaging labelling changes with Brexit, and some that have remained the same, i.e. on the label, a free telephone number or other appropriate means of communication (internet, e-mail address, postal address) should be indicated in order to allow the purchaser to obtain certain information in addition to the mandatory particulars.

 The next big date for food manufacturers’ diaries is 1 October 2022.
 This is when the origin label on certain foods, including meat, fruit and vegetables, must state either “UK” or “non-UK”, instead of the current origin indications of “EU” and “non-EU”.
 Additional regulations apply to the labelling of origin for olive oil and honey products.

 UK manufacturers selling food products into the EU must follow EU rules for food labelling, and the EU emblem must not be used on goods produced in England, Scotland or Wales, unless authorised by the EU.
 Goods produced in Northern Ireland can continue to state “origin EU” or “UK(NI)”, where EU law requires.

 In this blog, we’ll take you through the full list of requirements so you can be fully compliant with your packaging.

 By now, companies should have updated their product labels to take into account new addresses and new conformity marks.
 They should also understand whether they can continue to use various EU-related logos.